 But change has consequences, and often those consequences are unexpected or outside of our control.
 Therefore, if we destabilize our environment and our lives too much, we fall back into anxiety and despair.

 Change, of course, has its limits, because the more we seek change, the more meaningless that change becomes.
 One new haircut is exciting.
-Twelve new haircuts then just becomes another routine.
+Twelve new haircuts then just become another routine.